 A similar trend applies to voice assistants whose growing popularity is driven mainly by younger users.
 The 2020 PwC’s report shows that younger generations prefer hands-free conversations, and that’s why they are more likely to experiment with voice technology, as opposed to older users.
 The majority of consumers are eager to use voice assistants to handle simple tasks like ordering pizza.
 However, consumers still prefer to do it via channels they already know and trust when it comes to severe shopping or making a complaint.

 Would you like to grow your business with AI?

 Some people say that artificial intelligence is changing our lives as significantly as the ways the electric lightbulb did.
 Once we get used to using it, we can’t imagine living without it.
 There's nothing wrong with that.
 The important thing is that now the people responsible for creating AI technology should do their best to make it transparent, ethical, explainable, and accessible.
 Only in this way will societies equally benefit from artificial intelligence and narrow the gap between those who grow thanks to AI and those who are left far behind.

 Hungry for more data?

-Check out our 2021 Chatbot Statistics and learn even more about the trends shaping the future of technology.
+Check out our 2023 Chatbot Statistics and learn more about the trends shaping the future of technology.